-Answer 1: Cyanocobalamin is very safe!
-A number of foods contain cyanide including almonds, lima beans and any fruit with a pit such as apples and peaches.
+Answer 1: YES!
+Cyanocobalamin is very safe!
+A number of foods contain cyanide including almonds, Lima beans and any fruit with a pit such as apples and peaches.
 Eating one almond can deliver over 15 times the amount of cyanide in a daily dose of cyanocobalamin from Shaklee B Complex.
 Cyanide toxicity is treated by injecting hydroxocobalamin so that body can turn cyanide into cyanocobalamin by making cyanide bind with cobalamin to be excreted via urine safely.

 Question 2: Methylcobalamin is natural?

-Answer 2: Methylcobalamin is synthetic.
+Answer 2: NO!
+Methylcobalamin is synthetic.
 The starting material for its synthesis can be either cyanocobalamin or hydroxocobalamin.